yvesniyo/mopay/README.md

 ##### MOPAY_API_URL

-This by default there is mopay api v1 `'http://api.ishema.rw/api/v1/debit'`.And it is where payment requests will pass through as gateway.
+This by default there is mopay api v1  [Ishema Api](http://api.ishema.rw/api/v1/debit).And it is where payment requests will pass through as gateway.

 ##### MOPAY_API_TOKEN

-Make sure you set this for the token you get from `http://api.ishema.rw` dashboard on profile part.
+Make sure you set this for the token you get from [Ishema Web Dashboard](http://api.ishema.rw) dashboard on profile part.

 ##### MOPAY_WEBHOOK